nawab312/Kubernetes/Kubernetes_Storage.md

 - If `storageClassName: ""` This means do not use dynamic provisioning.
 Instead, the PVC will only bind to an existing PV.

 ### Kubernetes Storage Class ###
 - Storage Classes enable *Dynamic Provisioning of PVs*.
+It means when you create a PVC, Kubernetes can automatically create the underlying storage for you — based on rules defined in a StorageClass.
+No manual PV creation.
-Different storage backends (like AWS EBS, GCP Persistent Disks, etc.) can have their own StorageClass configurations.
+- Different storage backends (like AWS EBS, GCP Persistent Disks, etc.) can have their own StorageClass configurations.
 - `provisioner`: The plugin used to provision storage (e.g., kubernetes.io/aws-ebs).
 - `parameters`: Backend-specific configurations like volume type or IOPS.
 ```yaml